Talent acquisition vs. Recruitment? Is there a difference? What is the difference? 3 questions that even HR professionals ask themselves sometimes.

 Talent acquisition is a long-term human resources strategy linked with the overall growth strategy of the company.
 In talent acquisition, the focus should be more on answering the questions of “how do we attract the best talent” and “what are we able to offer to the best talent”.

 A talent acquisition strategy is often needed if the company operates in a niche market and requires people with specialized skill sets that may be difficult to come across.
 These industries and their corresponding job posts deal more and more with technology, such as cybersecurity, cloud infrastructure, software development, AI and Virtual Reality.

 2. When You Are Looking for Growth

 All companies looking for growth benefit from having a talent acquisition strategy in place.
-Companies that look for new ideas and skills to the company, that are looking for market expansion or that need to expand their networks should also consider using a talent acquisition strategy.
+Companies now look for new ideas, skills and levels of employee engagement to the company.

 3. When People Don’t Know You Yet